alex-nicoll/backup_to_gdrive/README.md

-This is a small utility that I use to periodically backup data in my crouton-managed chroot to Google Drive.
+This is a small utility that I used to periodically backup data in my crouton-managed chroot to Google Drive.

-# Installation instructions (WIP)
+## Installation

-Installation is a bit of a pain.
-Fortunately, you only have to do this once.

-## Setup the backup script
+### Set up the backup script

 The idea is to register an identity with which to communicate with Google Drive, perform [OAuth](https://developers.google.com/identity/protocols/oauth2/native-app) by hand under this identity to get a refresh token, create a file on Google Drive, and then provide the identity, token, and file ID to the backup script.